pinkest-nekomata/LaDS-Lore-Project/Myths/Captivating Moment - Ch 6.md

 ## Commentary

 ### Main Story Timeline
 This myth pretty clearly fits into [[Operation Aether Ordeal]], and notes the season to be spring.
 This is in line with the most simple interpretation of the time skips leading up to [[03 Prologue To Tomorrow]], except that [[03-C Voyage of the Outcast]] specifically notes the season to be autumn. [[WU-19 Serpent's Cast]] specifically places the [[Bloomshore District explosion]] in winter to resolve this discrepancy.
-See also [[Main Story Timeline Discrepancies]].
+See also [[Timeline Analysis - Bloomshore District Explosion]] and [[Timeline Analysis - Prologue to Tomorrow]].

 # Details
 They leave the building at sunrise, heading through a nearby park.
 MC is initially relieved, but this reveals that she still has more to learn.